strimzi/strimzi-kafka-oauth/README.md

 On the Kafka Broker we typically only install the custom server callback - the so called `validator` callback handler.

-An example for SASL_OAUTHBEARER:
+An example for SASL/OAUTHBEARER:

     listener.name.client.oauthbearer.sasl.server.callback.handler.class=io.strimzi.kafka.oauth.server.JaasServerOauthValidatorCallbackHandler

-An example for SASL_PLAIN:
+An example for SASL/PLAIN:

     listener.name.client.plain.sasl.server.callback.handler.class=io.strimzi.kafka.oauth.server.plain.JaasServerOauthOverPlainValidatorCallbackHandler

-If the SASL_OAUTHBEARER listener is also used for inter-broker communication, then you also have to configure the client callback handler class.
+If the SASL/OAUTHBEARER listener is also used for inter-broker communication, then you also have to configure the client callback handler class.

     listener.name.client.oauthbearer.sasl.login.callback.handler.class=io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler